 Sigmund Freud

-This book is like Jordan Peterson, except if the goal was to use as few words as possible instead of as many words as possible.
+This book is like Jordan Peterson, except if the goal were to use as few words as possible instead of as many words as possible.

 This is a really good book.
 You should read it.
 Trust me bro!

 I've become more articulate after reading this book.
 I sprinkle my sentences with bangers.
-Why should I say ..
+The other day I dropped "Make no small plans for they have no power to stir the soul" in a conversation.
+That went hard as f*ck!

 I use this to come up with sermon ideas, and to enrich the language I use when preaching.
 Highly recommended.